retroj/ola-egg/README.md

 * **(streamingclient [auto-start: bool] [server-port: port]) => streamingclient**

-    Constructs a client.
+    Constructs a client and attempts to establish a connection to the ola daemon.
 Auto-start is whether to start olad if it is not already running, default true.
 Server-port is the port to use, default 9010.

-* **(streamingclient-setup streamingclient) => bool**

-    Required initialization of a streamingclient.
+    Signals an '(exn ola)' condition if it fails to connect to the ola daemon.

 * **(streamingclient-stop streamingclient) => undefined**